A Lack of Best Supporting Actor Nominations for Fargo (1996)…

 Set in 1987, Fargo tells of Jerry Lundegaard (William H Macy), who works for his father-in-law as a car sales manager.
-Lundegaard ‘s hoping to secure the deal of the century but needs money to do it.
-A lot of money.
+Lundegaard is desperate for money.
 He is married into money, yet his father in law won’t lend him a dime unless it helps out his beloved daughter and his grandchild Scotty.
 So desperate times lead to desperate deeds and Lundegaard travels through the snow to The King of Clubs bar, towing a car.

 Meanwhile, Carl is trying to make conversation with Gaear.
 He’s getting super frustrated at Gaear and at his lack of conversation.
 Gaear breaking his prolonged silence suggests they stop for pancakes.
 So en route to the planned kidnapping they take in some food and some sex – at Carl’s request – with two young ladies.
 They arrive at the Lundegaards’ home and donning masks break into the house, with Jean escaping to the toilet.

 After they break into the toilet with a crowbar in a scene reminding me of The Shining (1980), Jean is nowhere to be seen.
 The window is open but as she escapes from the shower, she gets caught up in the shower curtain and falls down the stairs.
 The men then leave with her wrapped in a bound and gagged in a blanket, on the back seat.